Choquet rank-dependent utility with an exogenous unambiguous source: Results and proofs accompanying Section

 The following theorem confirms that \eqref{eq:secondRep} is also sufficient for $\succsim$ to be a CRDU preference relation.

 \begin{theorem} Let $\succsim$ be a preference relation.
-Then $\succsim$ is a CRDU preference relation satisfying Property (NSC) if and only if there exists a strictly increasing vNM utility function $u$, a strictly increasing continuous distortion function $g$, and a $g$-distortion family $(g_X)_{X\in \mathcal{X}}$ such that
+Then $\succsim$ is a CRDU preference relation satisfying Property (NSC) if and only if there exist a continuous strictly increasing vNM utility function $u$, a continuous strictly increasing distortion function $g$, and a $g$-distortion family $(g_X)_{X\in \mathcal{X}}$ such that